jostylr/event-when/eventwhen.md

     __arguments__

     * `ev`  A string that denotes the event.
     * `data` Any value.
 It will be passed into the handler as the first argument.
     * `timing` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on next cycle, last on next cycle, respectively.
 "Momentary" is the default if not provided as that will preserve the order of emitting.

     __return__

     The emitter for chaining.
 The events may or may not be already emitted depending on the timing.

     __convenience forms__

     * `.now`  Event A emits B, B fires after the emitting handler finishes, but before other handler's for A finishes.
 This is the function calling model.
     * `.momentary` Event A emits B, B fires after A finishes.
 This is more of a synchronous callback model.
 It is the same as `.emit` with the default setting.
     * `.soon` Event A emits B then C, both with soon, then C fires after next tick.
 B fires after second tick.
     * `.later` Event A emits B then C, both with later, then B fires after next tick.
 C fires after second tick.

     __scope__

     Note that if ev contains the event separator, `:` by default, then it will be broken up into multiple events, each one being emitted.
-The order of emission is from the most specific to the general (bubbling up). `emitter.scopeSep` holds what to split on.
+The order of emission is from the most specific to the general (bubbling up).
+    `emitter.scopeSep` holds what to split on.

-    To stop the emitting and any bubbling, set `evObj.stop === true` in the handler with signature `(data, evObj)`.
-To do more fine-controlled stopping, you need to manipulate evObj.events which is an array consisting of objects of the form `{str scopeEvent, arr handlers}`.
+    To stop the emitting and any bubbling, set `evObj.stop === true` in the handler ( handler signature is `(data, evObj)` ).
+To do more fine-controlled stopping, you need to manipulate `evObj.events` which is an array consisting of objects of the form `{str scopeEvent, arr handlers}`.

-    Once started, the handlers for all the scopes fire in sequence without interruption unless an `emit.now` is emitted.
+    Once the event's turn on the queue occurs, the handlers for all the scopes fire in sequence without interruption unless an `emit.now` is emitted.
 To delay the handling, one needs to manipulate `evObj.emitter._queue` and `._waiting`.
 Not recommended.

     __example__